How It Works #

 census report <manifest> -o <file>

 Forensic reports: HTML (zero deps), PDF (fpdf2), evidence bundles (ZIP with OTS proofs).
+Chain of custody metadata adds examiner, case ID, organization, and signature lines.

 OptionDescription